South Island Budget Itinerary: Two Weeks / 14 Days© Pexels

 For more ideas on budget activities, check out the 10 Free & Cheap Things to Do in The Catlins.

 The Catlins officially ends in Balclutha, which is a good place to stop for a picnic in Naish Park.
 It’s then under an hour’s drive to Dunedin.
-If you have time, check out some of the city’s free attractions like the Otago Museum and Toitu Settlers Museum or join an affordable brewer tour of the Speight’s Brewery (more info on Viator and Tripadvisor).
-You might even want to catch an evening tour of the Otago Peninsula to see sea lions, penguins, seals and more?
-Find out more on the Elm Wildlife Tours page on Viator and Tripadvisor.
+If you have time, check out some of the city’s free attractions like the Otago Museum and Toitu Settlers Museum or join an affordable brewer tour of the Speight’s Brewery.
+You might even want to catch an evening tour of the Otago Peninsula to see sea lions, penguins, seals and more.

 Free and Cheap Things to Do in Dunedin

-For information on each activity and much more ideas, see our 17 Free & Cheap Things to Do in Dunedin.
+For information on each activity and many more ideas, see our 20 Free & Cheap Things to Do in Dunedin.

-For more details on our top picks, check out the 10 Best Budget Accommodations in Dunedin or the6 Best Backpacker Hostels in Dunedin.
+For more details on our top picks, check out the 10 Best Budget Accommodations in Dunedin or the 5 Best Backpacker Hostels in Dunedin.

 South Island Budget Itinerary: Two Weeks / 14 Days© NZPocketGuide.com